 Travelling on the edge of civilisation is unpredictable, and itineraries may change at short notice, whether it's a dash through the ice to catch sight of a polar bear, or a jungle detour to witness a tribal ceremony rarely seen by outsiders.
 Each evening before dinner the expedition leaders and lecturers review what you've seen during the day, and what the plans are for tomorrow, but you should always remember the mantra - 'there is no plan'!

 9. Bucket list experiences

 This is your chance to tick off those once-in-a-lifetime experiences on your bucket list.
-Search for the Northern Lights, marvel at the enigmatic statues of Easter Island or cruise the mighty Amazon River.
+See the Northern Lights, marvel at the enigmatic statues of Easter Island or cruise the mighty Amazon river.
 You can also combine your expedition cruise with an overland extension for the ultimate adventure holiday, whether you want to hike the Inca Trail to Machu Picchu, head out on safari in South Africa or take a trip on the Trans-Siberian railway.

 10. Active adventures

 Kayak through spectacular fjords in Alaska, go husky sledding in the Arctic, snorkel with whale sharks off the coast of West Papua or put on your wetsuit and plunge into the chilly waters of Antarctica.
 An expedition cruise is never dull!